arvinemadi/Distributed-System-Design/README.md

 ### ML System design: X-ray Pnuemonia Automatic Detection System

 High level system design for a medical imaging application.
-The goal is to predict the probability of Pnuemonia in a patient from chest X-ray.
+The goal is to predict the probability of Pneumonia in a patient from chest X-ray.